 You need to keep the binoculars steady for a clear view.
 You can try to brace yourself by placing your elbows on a table, a railing, or the roof of your car.

-Probably a better option is to buy a mount to hold the binoculars steady.
+One option is to buy a mount to hold the binoculars steady.
 If you have a camera tripod you can add a bracket that is designed to attach to it.
 This will be a cheap option if you already have a tripod.
 Otherwise, you may want to consider buying a tripod for your binoculars.

 One tripod mount I find useful is the SnapZoom Universal Binocular Tripod Mount because it suits binoculars that don’t have a threaded tripod socket.
 You can click on the image below to find out more details and features of this mount on Amazon.